 - Improvements to the area around the station in partnership with London Borough of Redbridge

 A FLEET OF NEW TRAINS

 - A train every 5 minutes at peak times in central London

 - The main entrance has been closed and the temporary entrance on Ilford Hill is in operation

 - The enhanced southern entrance is now open

 ELIZABETH LINE SERVICES FROM ILFORD STATION

-At peak times 12 trains an hour will run between Shenfield and central London, calling at all stations.
-An additional four trains an hour will run between Gidea Park and the existing Liverpool Street station, westward in the morning peak and eastward in the evening peak.
+At peak times 12 Elizabeth line services an hour will run between Shenfield and central London, calling at all stations.
+An additional two services an hour will run between Gidea Park and Liverpool Street mainline station at peak times.